FAQs and RFP

 Georgia Smart provides support for selected local governments in the following ways:

 - Research Team – Researchers will be fully funded, and communities will not be expected to pay for any researcher services.
-Please see Section 4.1 for more information on the role of the research team in each phase.

 - Network Support – A network of partners & faculty will provide support in the form of monthly workshops to assist with the execution of projects, refine and develop long-term project plans and develop a funding proposal.
 By participating in the offered targeted educational webinars, communities will have the opportunity to learn from a variety of mentors on topics that are critical to project development.
 Communities can utilize this information to improve projects, as well as in general in the implementation of other smart city-related goals.